 From initial contact with the customer to the hand-over of a complete solution, multiple activities and services are required.
-Vow's solutions are customised to the customers' unique needs, and each project consist of 7 main phases, sales to service, shown by the figure below.
+Vow's solutions are customised to the cusbehaving with integrity and being transparent in communications tomers' unique needs, and each project consist of 7 main phases, sales to service, shown by the figure below.